 Xenagogue, n: tour guide; someone who conducts strangers.

-Please feel free to read and comment on the story.
+Please feel free to read and comment by email on the story.

 My first Culture novel is called Impact Analysis.
 This story explores the lengths to which some Minds will go in order to test the Culture's own society.

 I have written a second novel set in the Culture universe created by Iain M. Banks.
 This one is called Dark Matter and examines the way in which the fractured and frequently secretive nature of the Culture's Minds sometimes plays out.